-What is Included in a Kit Home?
+What is Included When Building Kit Homes?

-Traditionally, the UK self build market has catered for the hands-on self-builder who is prepared to rough it in order to achieve their dream home but our European neighbours (namely the German and Scandinavians who pioneered kit homes in the UK) approached self-build slightly differently — and the market is finally catching on.
+Traditionally, the UK self build market has catered for the hands-on self-builder who is prepared to rough it in order to achieve their dream home but our European neighbours (namely the German and Scandinavians who pioneered kit homes in the UK) approached self build slightly differently — and the market is finally catching on.

-Building a kit home means houses can be left at a weathertight stage for the rest to be completed by the homeowners, or taken right up until the end with everything from windows and doors to switches and sockets included (usually known as a Turnkey Solution).
+Building a kit home means houses can be left at a weathertight stage for the rest to be completed by the homeowners, or taken right up until the end with everything from windows and doors to switches and sockets included (usually known as a turnkey solution).